sbuffkin/oddblog/src/index.md

 I'll try and make note of any major changes here.

-I've still got a bit of my dream archive left to go through, but as you can see I've somewhat run through my archives.
-I'll post new ones as they happen.
+I've added a few [sketchbooks](/sketchbook).
+Right now its a little threadbare, but I'll try and go through and write some thoughts on them later and add some more stuff.

-I have a few projects I'm intending to do soon, but for now I think I may focus on getting a few galleries of my art and photography up.
+I've actually got quite a few dreams yet to post, but I haven't really gotten around to editing them.
+I haven't dreamt much I remember well lately.

-I have some ideas for the design of this website, but I've grown somewhat fond of the current overall look, so I think I will add things to compliment and accent it soon.
+I'd like to actually get something done this year, so hopefully I'll have a project to show off sooner or later.
+It doesn't do well to say things like that, but I'll at least keep it non-specific.

 Everything on the website is my own.

 <br>
 <br>

-If you would like to ask me about anything on here, or just to chat, feel free to [email me](mailto:writer@oddduck.aleeas.com).
+If you would like to ask me about anything on here, or just to chat, feel free to [email me](mailto:dusty@oddduck.cc).

 <br>
 <br>